Gejia, Liuyang

 Gejia Town (葛家镇 (葛家鎮, Gějiā Zhèn)) is a rural town in Liuyang City, Hunan Province, People's Republic of China.
 As of the 2015 census it had a population of 20,100 and an area of 107 km2.
 It is surrounded by the towns of Dongyang and Jiangbei on the north, Beisheng Town on the northwest, Chengchong Town on the southwest, Zhentou Town on the west, Jili Subdistrict on the east, and Puji Town on the south.

 History

 In June 2016, Gejia was upgraded to a town.

 Administrative division

-The township is divided into five villages, the following areas:
+The township is divided into five villages, which include the following areas: